-Can ginkgo biloba prevent memory loss and improve cognitive function in people with Alzheimer's disease?
+Can Ginkgo biloba prevent memory loss and improve cognitive function?

 Answers from Brent A. Bauer, M.D.

 Ginkgo biloba, derived from the leaves of the Ginkgo biloba tree, is often touted as a memory aid.
-But it appears unlikely that ginkgo biloba can prevent memory loss associated with mild cognitive impairment or Alzheimer's disease.
+But it appears unlikely that Ginkgo biloba can prevent age-related memory problems or memory loss associated with mild cognitive impairment or Alzheimer's disease.